cedricbonhomme/Grenouille/README.rst

 Deployment
 ----------

-This application can be deployed on Heroku or on a traditional server.
+The platform can be deployed on Heroku or on a traditional server.

 After installation, you will be able to connect with the email *root@grenouille.localhost* and the password *password*.

 Deploying the application on Heroku
 '''''''''''''''''''''''''''''''''''